Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium: Abstract

 \section{Abstract}

-We compute the relaxation times for massive quarks and anti-quarks to align their spins with the angular velocity in a rigidly rotating medium at finite temperature and baryon density.
+We compute the relaxation times for massive quarks and antiquarks to align their spins with the angular velocity in a rigidly rotating medium at finite temperature and baryon density.
 The rotation effects are implemented using a fermion propagator immersed in a cylindrical rotating environment.
-The relaxation time is computed as the inverse of the interaction rate to produce an asymmetry between the quark (anti-quark) spin components along and opposite to the angular velocity.
-For conditions resembling heavy-ion collisions, the relaxation times for quarks are smaller than for anti-quarks.
-For semi-central collisions the relaxation time is within the possible life-time of the QGP for all collision energies.
-However, for anti-quarks this happens only for collision energies $\sqrt{s_{NN}}\gtrsim 50$ GeV.
-The results are quantified in terms of the intrinsic quark and anti-quark polarizations, namely, the probability to build the spin asymmetry as a function of time.
+The relaxation time is computed as the inverse of the interaction rate to produce an asymmetry between the quark (antiquark) spin components along and opposite to the angular velocity.
+For conditions resembling heavy-ion collisions, the relaxation times for quarks are smaller than for antiquarks.
+For semicentral collisions the relaxation time is within the possible life-time of the QGP for all collision energies.
+However, for antiquarks this happens only for collision energies $\sqrt{s_{NN}}\gtrsim 50$ GeV.
+The results are quantified in terms of the intrinsic quark and antiquark polarizations, namely, the probability to build the spin asymmetry as a function of time.
 Our results show that these intrinsic polarizations tend to 1 with time at different rates given by the relaxation times with quarks reaching a sizable asymmetry at a faster pace.
 These are key results to further elucidate the mechanisms of hyperon polarization in relativistic heavy-ion collisions.